OpenNMS/helm-charts/README.md

 The following illustrates the general architecture for the OpenNMS Helm Charts solution, with a Kubernetes container environment, ingress controller, and three unique namespaces.
 It also displays external dependencies: Loki, PostgreSQL, Elasticsearch, Kafka, and Cortex.
-For more detailed information on Kubernetes and containerized environments, see the https://kubernetes.io/docs/home/[Kubernetes documentation].
+For more detailed information on Kubernetes and containerized environments, see the [Kubernetes documentation](https://kubernetes.io/docs/home/).

 ### General architecture